 Spending one on one time with each of them can be challenging because they each want our attention all of the time.
-I was talking about this with my dear friend, Kristy, and she told me a wonderful idea that we have since adopted and we now use every month:
+I was talking about this with my dear friend, Kristy (an early childhood expert & a child development therapist), and she told me a wonderful parenting idea that we have since adopted and we now use every month.
+It is important to make every child important.

 On their night, they get to stay up about 20-30 minutes later than normal and can pick to do whatever they want with us, but it can not be watching TV or playing on the computer (no electronics).
 We can play a board game, read a book, go on a walk, the kids help my husband change the oil in his car, or even bake quick 3-ingredient cookies.

-All of this is time that is focused on this ONE child.
+All of this is the time that is focused on this ONE child.

 When we are finished and it is time for them to go to bed, we have them sit with us.